codesdk/xbuild/README.md

         -h, --help                    print help

-You can have a `.xbuild.yml` on the current working directory where you run `xbuild` command is run.
+You can have a `.xbuild.yml` on the current working directory where `xbuild` command is run.
 In this file you can configure the options, workspace and scheme.
 Here is an example: